taskforcesh/bullmq/docs/gitbook/guide/jobs/removing-job.md

 # Removing job

 Sometimes it is necessary to remove a job.
-For example there could be a job that has bad data.
+For example, there could be a job that has bad data.

 ```typescript
 import { Queue } from 'bullmq';